Compressing Language Models for Specialized Domains: Results Discussion

 We observe that across both biomedical and legal domains, our approach consistently outperforms all other compression methods.
-For example, we observe that cross-calibration achieves an average relative accuracy of 91.3\% on the legal benchmark for Llama 3.1 8B.
-In comparison, SparseGPT and D-Pruner achieve 72.9\% and 77.2\%, respectively.
-For the biomedical benchmark, a similar trend can be observed.
-Cross-calibration achieves 88.4\%, while SparseGPT and D-Pruner achieve 81.0\% and 75.3\%, respectively.
-This highlights that cross-calibration is effective at isolating weights that are influential for strong in-domain performance.
+For example, we observe that \ours{} achieves an average relative accuracy of 88.6\% on the legal benchmark for Llama 3.1 8B.
+In comparison, SparseGPT and D-Pruner see 72.9\% and 77.2\%, respectively.
+For the biomedical benchmark, a similar trend can be observed. \ours{} achieves 86.5\%, while SparseGPT and D-Pruner reach 75.3\% and 81.0\%, respectively.
+This indicates that \ours{} can be effective at identifying weights influential to in-domain performance.

 \paragraph{General performance is comparable in all cases.}